 The older perception of facility management included everything around the office that you could touch basically.
-From the desks to the locks on the doors, the AC and the chairs.
+From the desks to the locks on the doors, the AC, and the chairs.
 Today facility management means so much more.
-It includes all those things as well but in addition to that it also includes everything that you can’t touch such as technical integration, different software such as IWMS and the wifi, for example.
+It includes all those things as well but in addition to that, it also includes everything that you can’t touch such as technical integration, different software such as IWMS, and the wifi, for example.

 With all these new parts of facility management that have exploded during the last decade, or maybe two decades when we think about it, the focus within facility management has shifted a bit.
 Now the most important factor of facility management is truly knowing your organization.
-Because when you truly know it you can provide what it needs to function, live and prosper.
+Because when you truly know if you can provide what it needs to function, live and prosper.